What made Jesus angry?

 3. Kids Being Pushed Aside

-Jesus had a special spot in his heart for kids.
-He promises justice for those who harm kids, claims you must be like a child to enter his kingdom, and always made room for kids (Mark 9:36-37, Matthew 18:14, Luke 9:47-48).
+Jesus went out of his way to show value to kids, when others pushed them aside he made room for them.
+Not only that, he promises justice for those who harm kids, claims you must be like a child to enter his kingdom, and always makes them a priority (Mark 9:36-37, Matthew 18:14, Luke 9:47-48).

-One time, the disciples tried to rebuke Jesus for the time he was giving to kids… Big mistake.
-Jesus wasn’t having it and insisted that kids deserve a seat in the kingdom of God (Mark 10:13-16, Matthew 19:13-14).
-We often push kids aside, but Jesus never did.
+When kids were pushed aside Jesus got angry.
+The disciples once tried to rebuke Jesus for spending so much time with kids.
+In response, Jesus insisted that kids deserve a seat in the kingdom of God (Mark 10:13-16, Matthew 19:13-14).

 I’m not the most emotional person, but since having a child of my own, I find myself exponentially more emotional about anything regarding kids.
 It’s hard for me to not get choked up when I see a story about a sick, abused, or neglected child.